top of page

 Adina White died in December 1930.
 She was well known in the Cambridge community not only for her entrepreneurial endeavors but also for her philanthropy.
 According to a 1946 Cambridge Chronicle Sun article, “her charities were many.”
 She left $100 to the Union Baptist Church, the Colored Orphan Asylum in Cincinnati, and to two family members.

-1. Pauline E. Hopkins.
-“Famous Women of the Negro Race.”
-The Colored American Magazine, September 1902, 362-367.
+1. Hopkins, Pauline E. “Famous Women of the Negro Race.”
+The Colored American Magazine.
+September 1902, 362-367.

-2. Pauline E. Hopkins.
-“Adina White’s Work and Ambition.”
-The Boston Globe, February 4, 1900, p.
-24.
+2. Hopkins, Pauline E. “Adina White’s Work and Ambition.”
+The Boston Globe.
+February 4, 1900, 24.

-3. “Cambridge’s Colored Citizens,” Cambridge Chronicle Sun, Thursday, December 12, 1946, 16.
+3. “Cambridge’s Colored Citizens,” Cambridge Chronicle Sun.
+Thursday, December 12, 1946, 16.

 AWhite